Segment your internal communications to build better employee engagement

 Here’s an opportunity for you to segment your employees, and communicate based on engagement levels.
 Don’t focus on the Weak Links.
 You will get better results faster by building the emotional commitment of your Bystanders and the intellectual understanding of those Loose Cannons.
 It’s all about segmenting your messages and targeting them for the greatest effect.

-- Or you might have a group of outsourced employees in a call centre who are dealing with your customers but do not feel much attachment to your brand.
+- Or you might have a group of outsourced employees in a call center who are dealing with your customers but do not feel much attachment to your brand.
 They will need more heartfelt messages that are aimed at building their emotional commitment.